tanialopezPT/tanialopezPT/README.md

 - 👋 Hi, I’m @tanialopezPT
 - 👀 Former Physical Therapist turned Front End Developer
 - 🌱 I’m currently working on a few projects that include a passion project website and a client redesign.
+- 🪴I love all things succulents, and a good trip to the beach.
+- 💻 Continually learning.

 <!---